-Ponsse's executives and their related parties are obligated to notify Ponsse and the Finnish Financial Supervisory Authority of transactions they have made with the Company's financial instruments.
+Ponsse's executives and their related parties are obligated to notify Ponsse and the Finnish Financial Supervisory Authority of transactions they have made with the company's financial instruments.
 The executives are the members of the Board of Directors, the President and CEO, and the members of the Management Group.
 The disclosure obligation also applies to the related parties of the executives.
-Transactions must be reported to the Company and to the Financial Supervision Authority without delay, and no later than within three (3) business days of the transaction.
-The Company will publish the disclosure as a stock exchange release immediately after having received it.
+Transactions must be reported to the company and to the Financial Supervision Authority without delay, and no later than within three (3) business days of the transaction.
+The company will publish the disclosure as a stock exchange release no later than within two (2) business days of the receipt of the disclosure.